864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 3. IoT & IIoT

-Industry 4.0 and the Internet of things (IoT) have become phrases we use simultaneously to reference the impact technology is having on modern-day industries but also the impact “smart” technology is having on manufacturing.
+Industry 4.0 and the Internet of Things (IoT) have become phrases we use simultaneously to reference the impact technology is having on modern-day industries but also the impact “smart” technology is having on manufacturing.

 While they are not the same thing, Industry 4.0 would not be possible without IoT.